Families in this Kildare town have been left without a new special class. FILE PHOTOGRAPH / PIXABAY

 He continued: "This is not a small oversight; Newbridge is one of the largest and fastest growing towns in Kildare.

 "Demand for special classes here is well known and well documented.
-The Department has the data; this did not come as a surprise.
+The Department [of Education and Youth] has the data; this did not come as a surprise.

 Cllr Pender further said: "Parents still do not know where their child will attend school in September.